JoeMessi/static_node_and_express_site/README.md

 I'm going for Exceed Expectations and these are some of the CSS I added/changed in the style.css provided for the project:

+// this is for the profile image .thumbnail
 .shrink .thumbnail {
   border: none;
   box-shadow: none;
 }

+// this is for the projects images .thumbnail
 .cell a .thumbnail {
   border: none;
   box-shadow: none;